rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 ##

-A spatially uniform external magnetic field points out of the page and it is not changing with time.
-The conducting loop is heated causing the gray cross--sectional area to increase with time.
+A spatially uniform external magnetic field points out of the page, and it does not change with time.
+The conducting loop is heated, causing the gray cross--sectional area to increase with time.

-1. Draw representitive field lines at $t=0$ and $t=\Delta t$.
+1. Draw representative field lines at $t=0$ and $t=\Delta t$.

    \ifsolutions
    \else